Geology Minor

 One of the greatest aspects of the courses within the geology minor program at UCCS is the focus on experiential learning.
 All of the classes get you out in the field to complete hands-on learning in a variety of natural settings.
 Colorado Springs not only has a 1.8 billion-year history to explore, but also an assortment of natural hazards ranging from fire and floods to landslides for examination.
 Courses such as Geology of Colorado and the West and Historical Geology extensively use the natural laboratories provided by the Garden of the Gods and Red Rock Canyon Open Space parks to bring geology to life.
 Real world examples of the impacts of wildfires and landslides are studied through applied scientific methods that bring a greater understanding of the issues better than any text or in-class lecture can.
 The highlight of the minor is the completion of a capstone field course where students spend multiple consecutive days “digging” into the extensive geology on display throughout the area.
 If you are among the ranks of students that prefer learning by “doing” in the field rather than purely through books, please consider the geology minor program.

 According to the U.S. Bureau of Labor Occupational Outlook report, the geoscientist field is projected to grow 5 percent from 2019 to 2029, which is faster than the average for all occupations.
 The report states the “need for energy, environmental protection, and responsible land and resource management is projected to spur demand for geoscientists.”
 The report specifically states that geoscientists will be in demand for discovering and developing sites for alternative energies, such as geothermal energy and wind energy.
-According to the report, the median annual wage for geoscientists was $92,040 in 2019.
+According to the report, the median annual wage for geoscientists was $92,580 in 2023.

 Program Requirements

 The Geology Minor is designed to improve students’ understanding of geologic processes and how these processes fit into environmental issues.
 The program takes advantage of Colorado’s unique natural setting to allow students to deepen and expand their appreciation of nearly two billion years of geologic history.
-The minor program is meant for students who would like to acquire a basic knowledge of geology in addition to their major area of study.
+The minor program is meant for students who would like to acquire a foundational knowledge of geology in addition to their major area of study.

-A minimum of 20 credit hours is required for the minor, at least 12 of which must be upper-division (3000+ level).
+A minimum of 18-20 credit hours is required for the minor, at least 11-12 of which must be upper-division (3000+ level).

 All courses must be completed with a grade of C- or better.